California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 - inflict injury on someone else.3

-With domestic battery charges, a prosecutor just has to show that the accused touched someone in a harmful or offensive way.
+With domestic battery charges, a prosecutor just has to show that you touched someone in a harmful or offensive way.
 A prosecutor does not have to show that the infliction of touch:

 - hurt the alleged victim, or